 Places like Costa Rica are known for zip lining, but did you know you could also go zip lining in Maui?
 If you’re looking for a thrilling adventure after whale watching and snorkeling, be sure to check out the zip lining Maui has to offer.
 The coolest part is the zip lining course is actually at a place called Camp Maui, which was the Pacific’s WWII Marine training base.

-You’ll spend a couple hours soaring through this incredible zip lining course at speeds of up to 45 miles per hour.
+You’ll spend a couple of hours soaring through this incredible zip lining course at speeds of up to 45 miles per hour.
 There will be no shortage of epic panoramic views of Maui’s upcountry and northern shore.
 It’ll definitely be an experience you’ll never forget!

 14. Spend a day beach hopping around the island of Maui.